josuttis/cppmodules/README.md

 While gcc/g++ does not require any special suffix, other compiler do it (with different recommended suffixes).

 In fact, Visual C++ does
-- require special suffixes for specific module files and special /options to be set when compiling some module files
+- require **special suffixes** for specific module files and/or **special options** to be set when compiling some module files
 - not allow to request a compilation of different module files with ONE command
 - does neither document the requested file suffixes nor the necessary command-line options

-Here is what Visual C++ needs in detila for module files:
+Here is what Visual C++ needs in detail for module files:
 - **Interface files** (module interface or interface partition) need suffix `.ixx` or the option `/interface`
 - **Internal partitions** need the option `/internalPartition`